 Bring a spare shopping bag, as the streets of the Punda district, are filled with unique shops.
 Save space for some fresh fruit at the floating market, where island sloops loaded with fresh produce tie up at the town wharf.
 Tasteful beachwear is acceptable, but you might want to add something a bit nicer for the evenings.

-Kura Hulanda Lodge & Beach Club
+Kura Hulanda Lodge & Beach Club-All Inclusive

 See Packages & Learn More